 Originally we’re all from New Jersey…actually, myself (Parker) and Jenelle are.
 Emma’s from Florida and Scarlet is a mystery.
-Jenelle and I met on Instagram while I was on another van trip into South America and she was living in Chicago.
+Jenelle and I met on Instagram while I was on another trip into South America hiking the Inca Trail and she was living in Chicago.
 In a very serendipitous turn, Jenelle pointed out that we both have 732 area codes.
 The rest is history.

 Where are you currently located?